nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 # Kubernetes Jobs Support

-This Helm Chart has direct support for using Kubernetes Jobs for executing Nautobot Jobs.
+This Helm Chart has support for using Kubernetes jobs for executing Nautobot jobs.
 This approach is alternative to always-on Celery workers, where Celery Pods are constantly running and they pick up Nautobot jobs from the task queue.
-On the other hand, the Kubernetes Jobs are created on demand.
+On the other hand, the Kubernetes Jobs are created on demand when a Nautobot job is started.

 You can read more on Kubernetes Jobs in the [Nautobot documentation](https://docs.nautobot.com/projects/core/en/stable/user-guide/platform-functionality/jobs/kubernetes-job-support/#nautobot_kubernetes_job_manifest).

 > Note, that this Helm Chart requires Nautobot version `3.1`.

-## How is the Support for Kubernetes Jobs Implemented
+## How is Support for Kubernetes Jobs Implemented

-Before Nautobot can run a Job as a Kubernetes Job, it requires a Job manifest.
+Each Nautobot job has one or more associated job queues.
+A job queue, defines configuration for executing Nautobot jobs.
+In traditional, Celery-based deployment, each Celery worker defines one or more task queues.
+If you add a job to a specific job queue, then one of the workers that has this task queue configured will pick up and execute a job.

-There is one-to-one mapping between a Job Queue and a Kubernetes Job manifest, which means that each Job Queue configured in Nautobot requires a dedicated Kubernetes Job manifest.
+The pattern changes a bit, when Kubernetes jobs are used to execute Nautobot jobs.
+The job queue is no longer associated with the task queue on a Celery worker.
+The job queue has a Kubernetes job manifest associated with.
+There is one-to-one mapping between a job queue and a Kubernetes job manifest, which means that each job queue configured in Nautobot requires a dedicated Kubernetes job manifest.

+Before Nautobot can execute a job, it must first load the Kubernetes job manifest.
 Nautobot gets manifests from the file system.
 All manifests must be stored in a single base directory.
-There should be one directory for each Job Queue.
-The directory contains the `manifest.json` or `manifest.yaml` which contains the Kubernetes Job manifest.
+There should be one directory for each job queue configured.
+The directory name must match with the job queue configured in Nautobot.
+Nautobot support Kubernetes job manifest in a JSON or YAML formats.
+The file name must be either `manifest.json` or `manifest.yaml`.
+The file must contain the Kubernetes job manifest.

 The following is an example of the directory structure: